 Overview: The goal of this experiment will be to understand the components of force and their relation to motion through the use of Newton's second law by measuring the acceleration of a glider being acted upon by a force.

+Nearly every aspect of motion in everyday life can be described using Isaac Newton's three laws of motion.
+They describe how objects in motion will tend to stay in motion (the first law), objects will accelerate is acted on by a net force (the second law), and that every force exerted by an object will have an equal an opposite force exerted back onto the object (the third law).
+Almost all of high school and undergraduate mechanics is based on these simple conceptes.

 Principles of Force and Motion: One of the most famous equations in all of physics is Newton's second law